tytydraco/yessleep/out/Our_town_has_an_old_phone_booth_that_lets_you_call_anyone.md

 His eyes scrunched up and his mouth did this funny little curl upwards.
 He looked like he was having a heart attack.
 Then the phone began to ring.

-The terrible thing that happened to us was waiting a few distant hours ahead of us.
+The terrible thing that happened to us was waiting patiently, a few distant hours away.
 But before that moment, it was a dream in that booth.
 Sleep nor food nor water crossed our minds as we tossed that phone back and forth to each other in fantastic delight.
 To our dismay Uma Thurman didn’t answer; neither did Michael Jordan, Chuck Norris, or Jim Carrey, but we did have a few notable, albeit brief conversations.

 Shaquille O’Neal, Arnold Schwarzenegger, and Mr. T all picked up.
 We could only get a few words in before the line went dead but it counted for us.
 Charlie’s hands were shaking after he screamed, “Hello Mr. Iron Mike!” into the handset.

 The person I first had in mind was President Clinton.
-Now I wouldn't bother, what with everything going on in the news, but at the time he was a legend.
+Now I wouldn't bother… what, with everything going on in the news.
+But at the time he was a legend.
 Lou said it would probably go to his secretary or something but I had a feeling the booth would find a way to get the call to him.
 And I swear on my mother’s grave, on that night I exchanged a few pleasant words with the President of the United States of America.
 You don’t have to believe me, a lot of this story sounds fake, but like I said.
 It counts for me.

 We didn’t realize it when Doss picked up the phone next that our time was up.
-Was that time worth it, laughing like we had never laughed before?
-What is a dream that sours into a nightmare?
-It depends when you’re lucky enough to wake up.
+Was it worth it, laughing like we had never laughed before?
+I have to think about my answer.
+But I’m sure Doss wouldn’t.

 No one noticed what Doss had typed into the phone.
 Lou was singing with Victor and I was arguing with Charlie over who to call next, and Doss already had the receiver to his ear.